Laurel and Hardy: Stan Laurel

 Stan Laurel (June 16, 1890 – February 23, 1965) was born Arthur Stanley Jefferson in Ulverston, Lancashire, England, into a theatrical family.
-His father, Arthur Joseph Jefferson, was a theatrical entrepreneur and theater owner in northern England and Scotland who, with his wife, was a major force in the industry.
+His father, A. J. (Arthur Joseph) Jefferson, was a theatrical entrepreneur and theater owner in northern England and Scotland who, with his wife, was a major force in European show business.
 In 1905, the Jefferson family moved to Glasgow to be closer to their business mainstay of the Metropole Theatre, and Laurel made his stage debut in a Glasgow hall called the Britannia Panopticon one month short of his 16th birthday.
 Arthur Jefferson secured Laurel his first acting job with the juvenile theatrical company of Levy and Cardwell, which specialized in Christmas pantomimes.
-In 1909, Laurel was employed by Britain's leading comedy impresario Fred Karno as a supporting actor, and as an understudy for Charlie Chaplin.
+In 1909, Laurel was employed by Britain's leading comedy impresario Fred Karno as a supporting actor, and as an understudy for Karno's principal comedian Charlie Chaplin.
 Laurel said of Karno, "There was no one like him.
 He had no equal.
 His name was box-office."

-In 1912, Laurel left England with the Fred Karno Troupe to tour the United States.
-Laurel had expected the tour to be merely a pleasant interval before returning to London; however, he decided to remain in the U.S. In 1917, Laurel was teamed with Mae Dahlberg as a double act for stage and film; they were living as common-law husband and wife.
+In 1912, Laurel left England with the Fred Karno troupe to tour the United States.
+Laurel had expected the tour to be merely a pleasant interval before returning to London; however, he decided to remain in America.
+He teamed with vaudevillians Baldwin and Alice Cooke as "The Keystone Trio", with Laurel imitating Charlie Chaplin.
+In 1917, Laurel teamed with Mae Dahlberg for stage and film; they were living as common-law husband and wife.
 The same year, Laurel made his film debut with Dahlberg in Nuts in May.
 While working with Mae, he began using the name "Stan Laurel" and changed his name legally in 1931.
 Dahlberg demanded roles in his films, but her tempestuous nature made her difficult to work with.
-Dressing room arguments were common between the two; it was reported that producer Joe Rock paid her to leave Laurel and to return to her native Australia.
+Dressing-room arguments were common between the two; producer Joe Rock paid her to leave Laurel and to return to her native Australia.
 In 1925, Laurel joined the Hal Roach film studio as a director and writer.
 From May 1925 to September 1926, he received credit in at least 22 films.
-Laurel appeared in over 50 films for various producers before teaming up with Hardy.
-Prior to that, he experienced only modest success.
-It was difficult for producers, writers, and directors to write for his character, with American audiences knowing him either as a "nutty burglar" or as a Charlie Chaplin imitator.
+Laurel appeared in more than 50 films for various producers before teaming with Hardy.